MYSTERY SCIENCE THEATER 3000

 • After two good-but-not-great installments, the season really picks up steam with this one.
 I love it!
 Zany movie, great riffing, funny segments, just lots of fun.

-• Kevin has a few thoughts about Pearl’s endless cry of “Clayton!”
+• Kevin has a few thoughts about Pearl’s endless cries of “Clayton!”
 I loved it.
 Great work by Mary Jo.
 Great work by Trace.
-Hilarious bit, but even funnier by the intrusion of M&TB doing an elaborate fast food bit that drives Dr. F to the brink.
+Hilarious bit, but even funnier by the intrusion of M&tB doing an elaborate fast food bit that drives Dr. F to the brink.

 • Note that Crow and Tom’s name tags say “Mary Jo” and “Paul.”